 There is a moment in everyone’s life when the game changes – when all the daydreaming, night-thinking, blood, sweat, tears and hopes of what if finally come together like a New Year’s Eve fireworks finale.
 For us, that moment arrived when we gave the Spanish bota a different song to sing.

 We saw something that no one else had and so we set about transforming this once clunky workhorse into a glass slipper now known as the “Regina” boot.
-Giving the Spanish bota a slim-fit, stylish heel and an interchangeable tassel, we turned this farmhouse plodder into a polished piece fit for the runway.
+Giving the Spanish bota a slim-fit, stylish heel and an interchangeable tassel, we had turned this farmhouse plodder into a polished piece fit for the runway.

 Regina has been our lucky charm ever since.